 An IUAA Event Coordinator will work closely with the organizer prior to the event to ensure that the event proceeds smoothly and efficiently.

 The presence of an IUAA Event Facilitator is required for all events.
 The Event Facilitator must be present for setup, receipt of deliveries, the event itself, and tear down.
 Receipt of deliveries should be scheduled as a continuous part of the setup time.
 A fee of$15 per hour will be assessed to the User if the presence of a facilitator is necessary.

-The IUAA suggests preferred caterers for your event; however, the User will be responsible for paying all catering costs in a timely manner.
+The IUAA suggests preferred caterers for your event; however, the User will be responsible for paying all catering costs.
 All caterers must be approved by both Indiana University and the IUAA management and possess valid licenses for food service and the service of alcoholic beverages (if applicable).
 The caterer must carry liability insurance, including products, of $3,000,000.
 If alcohol is being served, the caterer must also carry alcohol liability of $3,000,000.
 The caterer must provide all personnel, materials, and supplies required for the service of food and beverages (i.e. tablecloths, utensils, serving trays, etc.).
 Users are not allowed to prepare their own food or serve their own alcohol.